 If you are looking to build a new home in Perth, you probably keep hearing the same words.
 There are plenty of people, products and processes involved in the construction of your home.
 So to help, here is our comprehensive dictionary for everything build related.
-But if there are any other words or questions, send us an email and we will be happy to help!
+But if there are any other words or questions, you can check out our First Home Buyers page or send us an email.

 Building inspector: A building inspector will inspect your new home for any defects or issues.
 While they are not compulsory, some home buyers will engage a building inspector to attend their Practical Completion Inspection.
 The inspector will then write a list of items that need to be addressed.
 If a building inspector is not hired, it will be the home buyers and building supervisor who will identify any issues.

 Deposit: Before you can purchase a block of land or sign your build contract, you will pay a deposit for both the land and build.
 This deposit signifies a commitment that you will proceed with the purchase and allows your builder to start working on your contract.
 The deposit amount varies depending on which block of land you are purchasing and what builder you choose.

 Handover: Handover occurs when the new build and any items to be fixed have been resolved and final payment has been made.
 The client officially owns their home and receives their keys.